 Inclusivity and Responsiveness

 Our corporate strategy is to maintain a sustainable supply chain which thrives on shared values.
 Supply chain management is a critical component in our business value chain and sustains our brand name and image.
-Therefore, the Group provide systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as environmental, social, behaviour, corruption, statutory compliance and human rights practices.
+Therefore, the Group provides systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as their policies on the environment, social welfare, anti-corruption, statutory compliance and human rights.
 The Group ensures that most of our suppliers share our common values for sustainability in our value chain.
-Associated Meat Packers (Private) Limited, National Foods Holdings Limited, Irvine’s Zimbabwe (Private) Limited, Colcom Division, Profeeds (Private) Limited and Probrands (Private) Limited provide opportunities for disadvantaged groups, small-scale farmers, youths and the less privileged to be part of our supply chain through their contribution to economic empowerment of our society and sustainable development in the places of operation.
-Appropriate training and support is provided to ensure quality standards are met.
+Appropriate training and support is provided to ensure quality standards and expectations are met.